Outdoor Dining in Baltimore

 Ampersea

-Curated by executive chef Nelson Morton, Ampersea’s menu aims to celebrate Maryland in its entirety with signature dishes like the blue crab dip and vegan and vegetarian options too, such as the cauliflower risotto.
+Curated by executive chef Nelson Morton, Ampersea’s menu aims to celebrate Maryland in its entirety with signature dishes like the blue crab dip, plus vegan and vegetarian options, such as the cauliflower risotto.

-Enjoy sushi flown in each day from Tokyo’s Tsukiji Market at the chic Harbor East restaurant.
+Enjoy sushi flown in each day from Tokyo’s Tsukiji Market at this chic Harbor East restaurant.
 Azumi offers panoramic views of the Inner Harbor from its waterfront patio.

 Barcocina